 Ingredients

-- 2 green chilies
+- 2 green chili peppers

-- 2 cups Greek yogurt or hung curd (500grams, approximately)
+- 2 cups (~500g) Greek yogurt or hung curd, see note 7

-Garnishes (optional)
+Garnish (optional)

 Instructions

-- Now add the roasted cumin powder, salt and red chili powder.
+- Now add the roasted cumin powder, salt, and red chili powder.
 Toss.
 You will notice that the cucumber almost immediately starts to release its juices.1 teaspoon bhuna jeera, 1 teaspoon salt, ½ teaspoon red chili powder

 Notes